Gain career security by mastering supply chain strategy.

 The demand for strategic supply chain professionals is at an all-time high due to global business expansion and the logistical needs that are required to support such growth.
 Supply and distribution systems have become increasingly complex, with the aim of maximizing efficiency while minimizing cost which means the employment market for supply chain professionals is at its prime.

-Employment growth for supply chain and logistics professionals is projected to grow by 22 percent from 2012 to 20221.
+Employment growth for supply chain and logistics professionals is projected to grow between 2014 and 2024.1

 Common Supply Chain Career Paths